haddonm/biology/README.md

 Some details of the package can be found using *packageDescription(“biology”)*.

+-   28/04/2022 added further functions to assist with working with groups of sites.

 -   26/04/2022 Added many functions assisting the fitting of maturity curves